TheFive/osmbc/Install_Guide.md

 Before you install OSMBC the following Software has to be installed.

-* Postgres 9.3 or higher
+a) Postgres 9.3 or higher

 The System is tested and developed under 9.3, as far as i know all features used should work with 9.4.

-* Node.JS
+b) Node.JS

 You should install node 10.* or higher
 OSMBC runs with 0.12.4 on the development machine and with 0.10.36 on the production server.

-# Installation of Database
+c) Installation of Database

 to be described and implemented...

-# Configuration
+d) Configuration

-Two config files are needed:
+There has to exist two config files.

-* config.test.json, this is used for automated testing on travis-ci and therefore can be found in the git repository, if your postgres test environment differs, please copy the file to config.mytest.json and change the command in package.json for npm test.
+a) config.test.json, this is used for automated testing on travis-ci and therefore can be found in the git repository

-* config.development.json
+b) config.development.json
 Please copy config.test.json to config.development.json and put the needed values to.
   "serverport": 3000 (Port, where the node server is listening to) "database" : "localhost:5432/osmbc", (access String for Postgres DB)